Is my kitchen ready for templating?

 The template really is the heart of the granite and quartz worktop process.
 Checking you are ready for template is straightforward, and guarantees a smooth flow of work from order through to worktop installation.
 We are one of the fastest companies around when it comes to the delay between template and fit – but that speed starts with templating kitchens that are really prepared.

 Our ready for template check list goes like this…

 - Base units must be in their final position and fixed.
 Any subsequent movement will invalidate the template.

 - The units should be level to within 3mm.

 - All hobs, range, sinks & taps etc. must be on site.
 (Unless Affordable Granite are supplying the sink)

 - Undermounted ceramic or acrylic mix sinks, and all undermounted sinks with waste disposal units, need to be in situ and supported adequately from beneath.

 - Temporary worktops (if installed) removed

-There is just one other thing that Wayne, our main template guy, asked me to mention.
+There is just one other thing that Mikhael, our main template guy, asked me to mention.
 Please pop the kettle on! 😉

 We are Affordable Granite, the leading installer of granite and quartz worktops in Surrey, Sussex, London and right across the South East.
 For samples, quotes and any questions connected with any aspect of worktop installation, including how to be ready for template, please don’t hesitate to contact us on 01293 863992 or by email on firstname.lastname@example.org/ .